 This means in a quiet environment, with the calculator you intend to use in your real assessment and most importantly sticking to timings.
 Get used to taking the tests under timed conditions and not rushing or panicking if you get stuck.
 Remember the easiest questions are not necessarily at the start of the test and you don’t always need to finish the test to pass.
 Accuracy and speed are key to success and these can be improved through practice.

 The Association of Graduate Recruiters report highlights how important it is in the current job market to excel at your psychometric aptitude tests.
 Think of them as an opportunity to demonstrate your abilities to the employer and a way to differentiate yourself from the competition.
 Focus on the questions you find the hardest, everyone likes doing what they are good at but it is important to spend time on your weakest areas too.

 With many of the major UK graduate schemes opening for applications in August / September use the time now to get prepared for your psychometric tests.
-Take the first step towards preparing for your psychometric tests and upgrade now to get access to +350 psychometric test questions developed with psychometric test experts.
+Take the first step towards preparing for your psychometric tests and upgrade now to get access to all our test questions developed with psychometric test experts.